esimonetti/SugarDockerized/README.md

 * Choose the yml stack to run, within [stacks](stacks/)

 ## Starting and stopping the desired stack
-Leverage the utility script [stack.sh](https://github.com/esimonetti/SugarDockerized#stacksh) that will help with automation of the most common stacks.
+Please leverage the utility script [stack.sh](https://github.com/esimonetti/SugarDockerized#stacksh) that will help with automation of the most common stacks.
 The utility will also notify you if a new version of SugarDockerized is available.
-Alternatively you can execute manually the following commands:
-* Run the stack with `docker-compose -f <stack yml filename> up -d --build` (eg: `docker-compose -f stacks/sugar9/php73.yml up -d --build`)
-* Stop the stack with `docker-compose -f <stack yml filename> down && docker-compose -f <stack yml filename> rm` (eg: `docker-compose -f stacks/sugar9/php73.yml down && docker-compose -f stacks/sugar9/php73.yml rm`)

 ## Installation - How to get Sugar installed
 For details about the hostnames and credentials of each of the infrastructure components, refer to [Sugar Setup details](https://github.com/esimonetti/SugarDockerized#sugar-setup-details).